-Selling your redundant IT equipment is a great way to recover some of the costs of the ITAD process, as well as minimising e-waste.
+Selling your redundant IT equipment is a great way to recover some of the costs of buying your new equipment, as well as minimising e-waste.
 However, selling this equipment is about more than just arranging the sale itself – there is a whole host of factors to consider.
-Here, we outline the common mistakes people make when selling IT equipment so that you can avoid them.
+Here, we outline the common mistakes people make when selling IT equipment for your own peace of mind.

 Considering Just One Buyer